shawnsibanda/Twitch-stream-data-analysis/README.md

 - Recommendations to increase hours streamed: Promote UK-based streamers on the Twitch homepage, and support UK channels that focus on streaming ‘League of Legends’, to generate more traffic and thus increase the stream count in Great Britain.

-- Games with high viewership also show strong chat engagement.
+- Games with high viewership also show strong chat engagement (50K).

 - There is a positive relationship between the number of streams and chat activity, however, the relationship is not perfectly linear.
 Some games outperform others in chat engagement relative to their stream volume.